-The Fund's governing body is a three-member Board of Trustees (Board), which met remotely seven times during the fiscal year ending March 31, 2021.
+The Fund's governing body is a three-member Board of Trustees (Board), which met remotely seven times during the fiscal year ending March 31, 2022.
 At these meetings, the Board is briefed on the status of Fund activities.
-The Board regularly receives information on the progress made toward meeting established Opportunity goals, the status of design and construction projects, anticipated funding needs and commitments, impact of the State's current and expected support of SUNY's capital program and other important issues.
+The Board regularly receives information on the progress made toward meeting established MWBE and SDVOB goals, the status of design and construction projects, anticipated funding needs and commitments, impact of the State's current and expected support of SUNY's capital program and other important issues.

-In August 2020, the Board's Audit Committee met with the Fund's Senior Management and the Fund's independent auditors to review the results of the annual audit for fiscal year ending March 31, 2020.
+In August 2021, the Board's Audit Committee met with the Fund's Senior Management and the Fund's independent auditors to review the results of the annual audit for fiscal year ending March 31, 2021.
 The Fund received an unmodified opinion from the independent auditors for the audit of the Fund's financial statements and the Fund's investment compliance.
 In addition, no material deficiencies in the internal controls over financial reporting were identified.

-The Fund's senior management team meets bi-weekly, which includes the General Manager, Deputy General Managers and other staff as needed.
+The Fund's senior management team meets bi-weekly, which includes the General Manager, Deputy General Managers, General Counsel, Director of Program Management and Finance and Director of Design.
 These meetings provide a structured venue for communicating and discussing Fund priorities, challenges and opportunities that impact the Fund's ability to accomplish its mission.